-Our members often tell us that they’ve noticed they eat more seafood since becoming Skipper Otto members.
+Our members often tell us that they’ve noticed they eat more sustainable seafood since becoming Skipper Otto members.
 Making healthy choices for you, your family and those you feed is not always the easiest thing to pull off, so a big congratulations to those who have found ways to work more seafood into their diet!
 Science proves that eating fish once a week actually does thicken your brain, while also decreasing your risk of Alzheimer’s and dementia!
 It turns out, seafood is actually the ultimate brain food!

 More Fish = Bigger Brains

 In 2014, Dr Cyrys Raji, performed a study which was published in the American Journal of Preventive Medicine that found that people who ate fish regularly had bigger brains and, thus, decreased risk of Alzheimer’s and dementia.

 “If you eat fish just once a week, your hippocampus—the big memory and learning center—is 14% larger than in people who don’t eat fish that frequently.
 14%.
 That has implications for reducing Alzheimer’s risk,” Raji said.
 “If you have a stronger hippocampus, your risk of Alzheimer’s is going to go down.”

 “In the orbital frontal cortex, which controls executive function, it’s a solid 4%,” Raji said.
 “I don’t know of any drug or supplement that’s been shown to do that.”
 (The Atlantic, This is Your Brain on Fish.)

 People who eat fish at least once a week have larger grey matter volume in the red/yellow areas.
 (Raji et al., American Journal of Preventative Medicine).